-- Officers: (R) Designate HIPAA Security and Privacy Offiercs
+- Officers: (R) Designate HIPAA Security and Privacy Officers.

-- Multiple Organizations: (R) Ensure that PHI is not accessed by parent or partner organizations or subcontractors that are not authorized for access.
+- Multiple Organizations: (R) Protect PHI from unauthorized parent or partner organizations or by unauthorized subcontractors.

-- ePHI Access: (A) Implement procedures for granting access to ePHI and which document access to ePHI or to services and systems which grant access to ePHI.
+- ePHI Access: (A) Implement procedures for granting access to ePHI.
+Document access to ePHI or to services and systems which grant ePHI access.

 - Security Reminders: (A) Periodically send updates and reminders of security and privacy policies to employees.

-- Protection against Malware: (A) Have procedures for guarding against, detecting, and reporting malicious software.
+- Protection Against Malware: (A) Implement procedures to guard against and detect malicious software.

-- Login Monitoring: (A) Institute monitoring of logins to systems and reporting of discrepancies.
+- Login Monitoring: (A) Monitor logins to systems and report discrepancies.